 After battling terrorists and the security services, Richard Madden’s Bodyguard character David Budd has got a new assignment: protect the Red Nose.

-The details have yet to be revealed, but we do have this first look image of Budd taking his new job very seriously.
-And a glimpse of filming courtesy of Emma Freud:
+Above is a first look image of Budd taking his new job very seriously.
+And here’s a glimpse of filming courtesy of Emma Freud:

-Strictly Come Dancing hosts Tess Daly and Claudia Winkleman will keeeeep dancing all day and all night as they take on a gruelling danceathon challenge for Red Nose Day.
+Strictly Come Dancing hosts Tess Daly and Claudia Winkleman keeeeept dancing all day and all night as they took on a gruelling danceathon challenge in the run-up to Red Nose Day.

 When is Tess and Claudia’s Red Nose Day Danceathon and how can I watch?

-Starting on 11th March (and running into 12th March), the two will be staying upright and showing off their moves for just over 24 hours, hoping to beat the Comic Relief record set by Sara Cox
+Starting on 11th March (and running into 12th March), the twos showed off their moves for just over 24 hours, hoping to beat the Comic Relief record set by Sara Cox

 , who completed the challenge live on Radio 2 in 2017 with the help of an 80s musical soundtrack.

-You can follow the danceathon on Radio 2, and it will also be streamed live on the red button ahead of the main Comic Relief show on 15th March.
+Fans could follow the danceathon live on Radio 2 from 6:30pm on Monday 11th March until 7:30pm on Tuesday 12th, with coverage streamed live on the red button ahead of the main Comic Relief show on 15th March.

 Comic Relief’s Celebrity Apprentice

-Lord Sugar’s celebrity edition returns for the first time in ten years for a special Comic Relief edition.
-The Apprentice host will be flanked by his usual advisors, Karren Brady and Claude Littner.
+Lord Sugar’s celebrity edition returned for the first time in ten years for a special Comic Relief edition.
+The Apprentice host was flanked by his usual advisors, Karren Brady and Claude Littner.

-It’s been ten years since the first Red Nose Day climb of Kilimanjaro – now a new batch of famous faces will be training to walk up Africa’s highest mountain.
-The trek will last eight days and see the team face basic conditions, freezing night temperatures and possible altitude sickness.
+It’s been ten years since the first Red Nose Day climb of Kilimanjaro – now a new batch of famous faces have trained to walk up Africa’s highest mountain.
+The trek lasted eight days and saw the team face basic conditions, freezing night temperatures and possible altitude sickness.